RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Supporting Preliminaries on the Connectivity of the Network

 \section{Supporting Preliminaries on the Connectivity of the Network}

-In this Appendix, we will provide some preliminaries regarding the network connectivity and its associated Lemmas, corollaries, and definitions, which will help us derive the consensus and convergence rate of the RESIST algorithm in Section \ref{sconvex_section1} and \ref{sec:nonconvex convergence rate}.
+In this appendix, we will provide some preliminaries regarding the network connectivity and its associated lemmas, corollaries, and definitions, which will help us derive the consensus and convergence rates of the RESIST algorithm that are provided in Sections \ref{sconvex_section1} and \ref{sec:nonconvex convergence rate}.